ayushjaswal/lifeaseSolutionsAssingment/readme.md

 By following these steps in the specified order, you will successfully add players and create teams in your application.

 use .env.example to create .env file

+Create user with {username, password} using POST request at http://localhost:8080/admin/create route and then you can login using that username and password for admin.